As a Death Trope, Spoilers will be unmarked ahead. Beware.

 Mrs. Curtis: "How long will they give me to think it over?"

 Onodera from Gamera Vs Barugon.
-Manages to steal a giant diamond from the middle of a military operation.
+He manages to steal a giant diamond from the middle of a military operation.
 The operation was to use the diamond to lure Barugon into a lake where he could be killed.
 Onodera knew this because a radio announcement for this told him where the diamond was.
-He's too greed crazed to realize that "carrying monster bait" = "YOU are monster bait."
+He's too greed-crazed to realize that "carrying monster bait" = "YOU are monster bait."
 Dinner Ensues.
 Also serves as Karmic Death, as Onodera had racked up a bit of a Gold Fever-fueled body count earlier in the movie.

 The otherwise horrid film of Doc Savage ends with The Dragon, in the middle of a hidden valley where a lake of molten gold is erupting, dancing in glee, and trying to catch the superheated metal in his pockets.
 Amazingly, he does not die from this, or even get burned as liquid gold splatters across him.
 However, when the hero and his allies leave the cave they took shelter in, they find him nothing but a statue, completely encased in gold.